<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 4. Attic Renovation

 More often than not, attics are disregarded when determining the value of a home because they are commonly just used as storage space.
-Renovating the interior of your attic into a functional living space adds purpose to the attic and resale value to your home.
-The return on investment for renovating the attic into a bedroom can be as high as 98 percent because much like the basement, you are repurposing an already existing space inside your home.
+Renovating the interior of your attic into a functional living space adds purpose to the attic and adds resell value to your home.
+The return on investment for renovating the attic into a bedroom can be as high as 98%.
+Much like the basement, you are repurposing your home's existing space.

 There are also many small, inexpensive changes that you can make to your home.
-Replacing doors, windows or the siding of your house will also increase its resale value.
+Replacing your house's doors, windows, or siding will also increase its resale value.
 However, the four large remodeling projects discussed above can bring the highest return on investment in terms of resale value.
-Each of these remodeling projects can get expensive without smart budgeting so it is important for homeowners to choose their projects wisely, create a realistic budget, and hire a home remodeling expert for professional assistance.
-Talk to an experienced professional from Patrick A. Finn Custom Homes and Remodeling about your next remodeling project.
+Each of these remodeling projects can get expensive without smart budgeting, so it is important for homeowners to choose their projects wisely, create a realistic budget, and hire a home remodeling expert for professional assistance.